CodeCorico/MemoryOverflow/README.md

 MemoryOverflow is a card game designed by developers for developers.

 The GitHub project is designed to run like a Wiki.
-Each folder has a README.md file to describe the ay it works.
+Each folder has a README.md file to describe the way it works.

 ## Follow the project